-What are their beliefs?
-The Yadav participate in the local traditional and socio-religious festivals.
+The Yadav participate in local traditional and socio-religious festivals.
 They have expertise in oral traditions and group singing in praise of the god Vishnu, Krishna or one of the many other gods that they worship.
 Similarly, they are good in musical dance, wrestling and mock-fighting with swords.
 Boys are favored for formal education.
 They are known to have more faith in astrology and talismans rather than in the services of a doctor.
 They often pray to Singaji for the protection of their cattle from disease and often give thank offerings of butter, unripe mangoes and sugar.

 What are their needs?
 They are in need to hear about the way of salvation.
-Most of the Yadav die never hearing the Name of Jesus once in a lifetime!
+Most of the Yadav die never hearing the name of Jesus once in a lifetime!

-* For literacy and community development work.
+* Pray for literacy and community development work.